 The Yamaha low budget keyboards were very well known in the 80's and 90's, consisting of two different main types: the PSS series and the PSR series.
 The PSS series had the smaller keys and were therefore more intended for children, whereas the PSR series already had larger keys and could be considered as a semi-professional variant of the big and famous keyboards such as the DX7.
 Now, this keyboard from 1988 is the one with the best and even the most features of all types of the PSR series, especially when it comes to sound creation.
 It's got 32 standard presets, all of which can be additionally modified with a function called "digital syntheszier", a very basic and rudimentary implementation of FM synthesis to control its two operators.
 Furthermore, and this was the reason for the purchase, the PSR-36 is equipped with the Yamaha YM3812 (OPL2) sound chip, which is also known as the Soundblaster chipset and which was implemented in the popular Soundblaster sound cards back in the days, making it mainly known for its famous FM sounds in MS-DOS games.
 Despite the 2 operators, this device has an incredibly strong sound.
 The higher frequencies sound really sharp and have the typical touch of the 80s keyboards, especially when the "Brilliance" slider is used to change all the usual brass, flute, piano and bell sounds, while in the lower pitches all the rough harshness of grainy low budget FM synthesis unfolds with full power.
 There are so many music styles this keyboard can be used for, and due to its impressive simplicity, it is always switched on very quickly to capture ideas in a short time.
 It provides great textures and lovely sounds for both retro-inspired music and modern tracks, it has its own timeless character and still works very well with today's stuff, no matter if it's for computer game soundtracks, dubtechno and detroit chords, ambient pads or cheesy effects.

-A nice multitimbric hand-held music workstation, consisting of sequencer and tone generator.
-There are a lot of other sequencers out there, but I actually prefer this small and easy programmable unit.
-It is a 12bit rompler working with sample-based AWM synthesis and it's got 30 presets including two drum banks with typical instruments from that tim, perfect for classical productions.
+A powerful multi-timbral hand-held music workstation consisting of a sequencer, a tone generator and a tiny single-octave keyboard in a visually smaller version like from the larger QY models.
+Although it is a very small device, it still has some advantages and is very easy to program.
+It uses Yamaha's 12-bit sample-based AWM synthesis technology and it's got 30 presets including two drum banks with typical instruments from that era, perfect for classical productions.
 The first drum kit offers common 80s pop sounds, while the second kit provides typical 808 techno sounds.
 This little machine works great with music software through MIDI and is a good solution for fast ideas inbetween.
 I use it not very often, but when I do it gives nice accents to some of my tracks.